Myths about Xanthelasma Removal

 This is because Xanthelasmas is a condition that has long been neglected by the medical sector.
 After all it is not a dangerous condition and keeping Xanthelasmas will not affect your health as such.
 It is prevalently a cosmetic condition.
 For almost any cosmetic condition those who have the most knowledge on the topic are cosmetic surgeons.
 As we all know, cosmetic doctors are not selling their services cheap.
 The demand for their services is almost always and almost in any country very high therefore they quote high prices for relatively easy procedures.

-Similarly, in the USA, many patients get quoted in the region of 5000 USD in order to remove their Xanthelasmas using lasers.
-Therefore instead of opting for the least cost and the least risks the option cosmetic clinics offer to their patients is the not the one that offers the least risks at the least costs.
+Similarly, in the USA, many clients get quoted in the region of 5000 USD in order to remove their Xanthelasmas using lasers.
+Therefore instead of opting for the least cost and the least risks the option cosmetic clinics offer to their clients is the not the one that offers the least risks at the least costs.

 Myth number 5.
 No point on removing Xanthlasmas because they will be back